niw/clang_plugins/README.md

     $ cmake -DCLANG_PLUGINS_XCODE_TOOLCHAIN=Custom ../
     $ cmake --build .

 It creates all example plugins.
-Open `examples/Example.xcodeproj` in Xcode and build example project or analyze it to see how each plugin or analyzer cheker works.
+Open `examples/Example.xcodeproj` in Xcode and build the example project or analyze it to see how each plugin or analyzer checker works.

 You can use [CLion](https://www.jetbrains.com/clion/) to import this project.
 Set `-DCLANG_PLUGINS_XCODE_TOOLCHAIN=Custom` at CMake options in CMake pane of Build, Execution,